How to Burn Down EDP with Staffing Solutions on AWS Marketplace

 - You negotiate a contract with AWS, getting a 10% discount as long as you commit to spend at least $1 million annually for the next three years

 Of course, the spend, discount rate, and duration will vary, but that’s the gist of it.
 AWS also offers additional discounts if you pay upfront—either in full or in part—though this isn’t required.

 One important note: AWS bills you for the value of services you consume over the agreed upon committed spend, but it will be discounted according to your contract terms.
 Likewise, even if you don’t consume $1 million worth of services for the year, you will still pay $1 million.

-Let’s say one year you consume $500,000 worth of services over your committed spend.
-Going back to the example scenario, you’d still pay the $1 million for the year, but AWS would apply the 10% discount to your overage fees for a grand total of $1.45 million for the year.
+Let’s say one year you consume $500,000 worth of services over your committed spend for a total annual spend of $1.5 million.
+Going back to the example scenario, you’d still pay the $1 million for your yearly committed spend, but AWS would apply the 10% discount to the cost of the extra cloud services you consumed for a grand total of $1.35 million for the year.